-You Hear Tone Name Heard Central Echo When central controller has received a request from a radio.
-Long, Medium- Pitched Tone Volume Set When volume is changed on a quiet channel.
+You Hear Tone Name Heard Radio Self Test Pass When radio passes its power-up self test.
+Clear Voice At beginning of a non-coded communication.
+Priority Channel Received When activity on a priority channel is received.
+Emergency Alarm /Call Entry When entering the emergency state.
+Central Echo When central controller has received a request from a radio.
+Long, Medium-Pitched Tone Emergency Ex Volume Set When volume is changed on a quiet channel.
 Emergency Exit When exiting the emergency state.
-A Group of Failsoft When the trunking system fails.
-Medium- Pitched Tones Automatic Call Back When voice channel is available from previous request.
+A Group of Me- Failsoft When the trunking system fails. dium-Pitched Tones Automatic Call Back When voice channel is available from previous request.
 Keyfail When encryption key has been lost.
 Console Acknowledge When status, emergency alarm, or reprogram request ACK is received.
 Received Individual Call When Call Alert or Private Call is received.
 Site Trunking When a SmartZone trunking system fails.

-Two Short, Medium- Pitched Tones Over-the-Air Programming request When the radio receives an over-the-air programming request.
+You Hear Tone Name Heard Two Short, Medium-Pitched Over-the-Air Programming request When the radio receives an over-the-air programming request.
 Short, High- Pitched Tone (Chirp) Low-Battery Chirp When battery is below preset threshold value.
 Two High- Pitched Tones GPS Fails When the GPS signal is lost or when GPS fails.

-You Hear Tone Name Heard Ringing Phone Call Received When a land-to-mobile phone call is received.
+Ringing Phone Call Received When a land-to-mobile phone call is received.
 Gurgle Dynamic Regrouping (When PTT button is pressed) a dynamic ID has been received.
 Talk Permit (When PTT button is pressed) is verifying with the system for accepting its transmissions.
 Unique, Low- Pitched Chirp New Message When a new message is received.
 Unique, High- Pitched Chirp Priority Status When a priority message is received.
 Incremental- Bluetooth Paired When Bluetooth accessory is paired with the radio.
 Pitched Tone Bluetooth Connected When Bluetooth accessory is connected to the radio.

-Decremental- Bluetooth Unpaired When Bluetooth accessory is unpaired from the radio.
-Pitched Tone Bluetooth Disconnected When Bluetooth accessory is disconnected from the radio.
-A Group of Very High- Pitched Tones Man Down Continuous Tone When radio is in Man Down mode and prepares to transmit Emergency Alarm when the timer of this alarm ends.
-Critical Man Down Continuous Tone When radio is in Man Down Enhanced mode and prepares to transmit Emergency Alarm when the timer of this alarm ends.
+You Hear Tone Name Heard Decremental- Pitched Tone Bluetooth Unpaired When Bluetooth accessory is unpaired from the radio.
+Bluetooth Disconnected When Bluetooth accessory is disconnected from the radio.
+A Group of Very High- Man Down Continuous Tone When radio is in Man Down mode and prepares to transmit Emergency Alarm when the timer of this alarm ends.
+Pitched Tones Critical Man Down Continuous Tone When radio is in Man Down Enhanced mode and prepares to transmit Emergency Alarm when the timer of this alarm ends.
 Unique Low- High Tone Enhanced Zone Bank Up When EZB Up button is pressed to scroll the Enhance Zone Bank up.

-You Hear Tone Name Heard Unique High- Low Tone Enhanced Zone Bank Down When EZB Down button is pressed to scroll the Enhance Zone Bank down.
+Unique High- Low Tone Enhanced Zone Bank Down When EZB Down button is pressed to scroll the Enhance Zone Bank down.